Schizophrenia is inherited probability. The ability of schizophrenia to transmit the characteristics of its development to descendants

 But still, even a person with schizophrenia can defeat this disease!

-Or go to any section and find the topic "Success Stories" and read others amazing stories victories.
+Or go to any section and find the topic “Success Stories” and read others amazing stories victories

-Isaak GUROVICH, Doctor of Medical Sciences, Professor, Deputy Director for scientific work Moscow Research Institute of Psychiatry:
+Isaac GUROVICH, Doctor of Medical Sciences, Professor, Deputy Director for scientific work Moscow Research Institute of Psychiatry:

 Risk factors

-This danger is distributed with a certain frequency.
+Such danger is distributed with a certain frequency.

 Influence of the male line